MrBhuyan06/encryted-timeseries/readme.md

 - Click on backend folder
 - Rename public.env to .env
 - Ppen the .env file
-- Provide value to PORT variable (My suggestion: 4000)
+- Provide value to PORT FOR DIFFERENT SERVER variable (My suggestion: 4000,5000,8080)
-- Provide value tp MONGODB_URL variable (My suggestion: mongodb://localhost:27017/golify)
+- Provide value tp MONGODB_URL variable (My suggestion: mongodb://localhost:27017/TimeShareDATA)
 - Open new terminal to run server
 - Run command 1: cd backend (If your terminal is not in this directory)
 - Run command 2: npm install